-The rate at which men experience autoimmune diseases, such as Hashimoto's thyroiditis, is about one tenth of the rate that women experience these conditions.
+The rate at which men experience autoimmune diseases, such as Hashimoto’s thyroiditis, is about one-tenth to one-sixth (depending on which study you look at) of the rate that women experience these conditions.

 And one explanation for this difference is that men tend to have much higher levels of testosterone compared to women.

-Testosterone is said to act as a "protective" mechanism against autoimmune disease, including Hashimoto's.
+Testosterone is said to act as a “protective” mechanism against autoimmune diseases, including Hashimoto’s.